 Feeding Schedule for Months 4 to 6

 What's most important during this period is monitoring your puppy's weight.
-"Dogs will grow quickly between 4 and 6 months, but can also become fat if overfed," says Shmalberg.
-"Fat puppies, especially large breeds, have a predisposition toward orthopedic (or bone) problems, so although a fat puppy might be considered cute, it's a health risk."
-Thankfully, it's pretty easy at this age to use body condition scoring to make sure your puppy is at the right weight; consult our chart below to evaluate your pup's body condition score, and follow up with your vet if you have any questions.
+"Dogs will grow quickly between 4 and 6 months, but can also become overweight if overfed," says Shmalberg.
+"Overweight puppies, especially large breeds, have a predisposition toward orthopedic (or bone) problems, so although an overweight puppy might be considered cute, it's a health risk."
+Thankfully, it's pretty easy at this age to use

-Between month 4 and 6, puppies still eat a lot—typically eat about twice as much per pound as compared to an adult dog of the same weight.
+Between month 4 and 6, puppies still eat a lot—they typically eat about twice as much per pound as compared to an adult dog of the same weight.